svdoever/svdoever.github.io/src/pages/Sitecore_SXA_Cheatsheet.md

 I use the term *rendering instance* for a rendering added to a page.

-In the specified paths in the cheat sheet I use identifiers for elements in the paths.
+In the specified paths in the cheat sheet, I use identifiers for elements in the paths.
 The following identifiers are used:

 - `<tenant>` - the name of the tenant
 - `<site>` - the name of the site